ViralTexts/gtr-clusters/clusters/18730709-sn84028385-IfIShouldDieTonight.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+If I should die to-night,
+My friends would look upon my quiet face
+!
+Before they laid It In It* resting-place.
-th had left it almoat fair:
+And deem that death had left it almoat fair:
 And laying snow-white flowers agalnBt my
 hair,
 Would smooth it down with tearful tender­